-The Practice of Medicine course includes six major components:
+The Practice of Medicine course includes seven major components:

 - 1. CLINICAL APPRENTICESHIP PROGRAM (CAP):

 The Clinical Apprenticeship Program (CAP) emphasizes early clinical learning by matching first-year students with clinical preceptors.
-Soon after the Foundations course, each student is assigned to a physician to complete a clinical apprenticeship in the physician’s office.
+Soon after the Foundations course, each student is assigned to a physician to complete a clinical apprenticeship in the physician’s office throughout the preclinical phase of the curriculum.
 During this time, students have an opportunity to observe the practice of medicine and begin to integrate what they are learning in the other segments of the curriculum.

 - 2. CLINICAL INTEGRATION SESSIONS (CIS):

 Clinical integration sessions (CIS) are case‐based, small-group workshops that serve to integrate history and physical exam skills with clinical reasoning to learn how to diagnose and care for patients.
 Cases are coordinated with information learned in the organ system-based blocks and with the remaining curricular themes.
 Students will use clinical reasoning and clinical problem-solving skills, as they examine common diseases and disorders.
-CIS sessions are led by clinical faculty who students work regularly with during the entire curriculum.
+CIS sessions are led by clinical faculty, with whom students work regularly during the entire curriculum.

 - 3. INTERVIEW SESSIONS:

-In the Interview sessions, CSR small groups and faculty will work on introductory and then advanced history‐taking and communication skills.
-Some of these sessions will be co‐led by CSR instructors and professional development mentors who have expertise in interviewing and counseling patients.
+In the interview sessions, small groups and faculty will work on introductory and then advanced history‐taking and communication skills.
+Some of these sessions will be co‐led by instructors and psychosocial educators who have expertise in interviewing and counseling patients.